Katie Ledecky wins sixth Olympic gold medal

 Ledecky lost her 400m crown earlier this week to Australian 20-year-old Ariane Titmus, and an hour before this race she failed to medal in a 200m final also won by Titmus.
 But the 1500m freestyle is her best event and its new Olympic status for this Games offered the perfect opportunity to make amends.

 Ledecky went out fast and established a two-length lead, and it grew as the final went on.
-She appeared in total control with a metronomic stroke, finishing in 15min 37.34sec – the 12th fastest time in history.
+She appeared in total control with her metronomic stroke in full working order despite her earlier exertions, finishing in 15min 37.34sec – the 12th fastest time in history.
 The other 11 are all hers, of course.

 Ledecky’s US teammate Erica Sullivan paced her swim brilliantly to pick off the rest of the field in the final 600m and earn silver for a US one-two.
 Germany’s Sarah Kohler won bronze.